CITY OF PERRY, IOWA

 Council Meetings

-The Perry City Council meets every first and third Monday of the month at 6pm in the 2nd floor meeting room of the Towncraft Building, 1122 Willis Avenue, Perry, Iowa.
+The Perry City Council meets every first and third Monday of the month at 6pm in the Clarion Room in the Security Bank Building (City Hall), 1102 Willis Ave.

 City Council